L42i/SCKinect/doc/docs/api/kinect-class.md

 *setPipeline { |pipeline = "CPU"| }
 ```

 Sets the processing pipeline used for Kinect data.
+Note this is different than what OpenPose uses.
+If you try using the CPU, it will be very slow ~ < 1 frame per second.

 **Parameters:**